COVID-19 VACCINE, TESTING AND OTHER RESOURCES (including consent forms)

 How do I make an appointment for a vaccine?

-DOH-Bay is administering the Moderna and Pfizer vaccines at our clinic located at 597 W 11th Street, Panama City on Thursdays and Fridays by appointment.
-We are also administering 3rd dose and booster doses of the Moderna and Pfizer vaccines to individuals eligible per CDC guidelines.
+DOH-Bay is administering the Moderna vaccine at our clinic located at 597 W 11th Street, Panama City on Tuesdays by appointment.
+We are also administering 3rd dose and booster doses of the Moderna vaccine to individuals eligible per CDC guidelines.
+Please call (850) 872-4455, select option 1, to schedule an appointment.

 Moderna and Pfizer 3rd Dose Eligibility: